Zephlyn/Zephlyn.github.io/index.md

 #### Header 4

-*   This is an unordered list following a header.
+*   This is a list.
-*   This is an unordered list following a header.
+*   cool.
-*   This is an unordered list following a header.
+*   epic!

 ##### Header 5

-1. This is an ordered list following a header.
+1.  numbers
-2. This is an ordered list following a header.
+2.  numbers
-3. This is an ordered list following a header.
+3.  numbers

 ###### Header 6